F-Yousefi/Efficient-Retinanet/README.md

     - visualisation.py

 ```
-`example.py`: This python script is a simple example of how you can use this model.
-In this file you will be shown how to train your model with some dummy images and bounding boxes.
+`example.py`: This Python script is a simple example of how you can use this model.
+In this file, you will be shown how to train your model with some dummy images and bounding boxes.

-`main.py`: This file handles users' inputs from consule.
-Corresponding to users' preferences, it decide to lunch `trainer.py` or `monitior.py`.
+`main.py`: This file handles users' inputs from console.
+Corresponding to users' preferences, it decides to launch `trainer.py` or `monitior.py`.

 ### How to run the project:
-As mentioned before, you can edit the config.py file located in the utils directory, or you can sent your prefrences through consule[terminal / CMD].
+As mentioned before, you can edit the config.py file located in the utils directory, or you can send your preferences through consule[terminal / CMD].
 ```
 python main.py --help
 Usage: main.py [options]